 The nightime viewing of cherry blossoms by moonlight is cherished for the unique perspective and focus it brings to the experience.
 The dark tones of the sky and the gentle light of the moon provide subtle variations in colour, texture, and detail that cannot be fully appreciated by day.

-Though this piece is playful in its combination of materials and colours, it is also subtle and refined, evoking the feeling of a familiar and treasured object.
+This piece is reserved in its combination of materials and colours, evoking the feeling of a familiar and treasured object.
 A single stylized sakura petal graces the copper fuchi, a reminder that even a single petal falling to the ground does not go unnoticed and is not without significance.

 One of the elements of traditional Japanese aesthetics includes the appreciation for the natural process of wear, decay, and patina.
 Historically, this was expressed in the use of materials that bear the marks of longevity and even the creation of new objects that appeared to be aged, rugged, or bearing certain types of imperfection.

-This kotanto is made from reclaimed shear steel from a horse-drawn carriage leaf spring and housed in a subdued eclectic aikuchi koshirae.
+This kotanto is made from reclaimed carbon spring steel from a horse-drawn carriage leaf spring and housed in a subdued aikuchi koshirae.
 The blade was hand forged in a charcoal fire, shaped with files, differentially hardened using traditional water quench yaki-ire, and polished by hand with water stones to reveal a sweeping suguha hamon with a sharp tsukiage turn back.

 長さ/刃長 Nagasa: 4 sun 4 bu 6 rin (132mm)